Who/What is FAST?

 In short, no.

-Running this support group takes a huge amount of work; literally hours per week.
-I would compare the job I have to that of being a pastor or counselor who works for free.
-It is not only draining as far as time is concerned, but also emotionally and mentally.
-Much of what happens in order to run this online support group is done behind the scenes by one individual.
-When members follow the rules, my job is easier and less time-consuming.
-Thus it is very unwelcome when someone comes in and tries to throw a wrench into a well-oiled, working machine.
-The rules have all been set from over 10 years of experience and seeing what "works."
+When members follow the rules, my job is easier and less time-consuming, and members are more content when no one is flaming them.
+Thus it is very unwelcome when someone comes in and tries to throw a wrench into a working machine.
+The rules have all been set from years of seeing what "works."
 They exist for a good reason.
 I've also been informed by members that they appreciate how supportive our group members are to one another.
 That only happens when we follow the rules!

 99% of FAST members are supportive, kind, and encouraging.
 Every once in a while someone will join who likes to challenge the rules and upset our normal routine.
-I believe that we all need support, no matter our personalities, but I have realized after over 10 years of running this support group that these individuals will continue to press buttons, and cause an overall negative mood to emerge on forums where they are members.
+I believe that we all need support, no matter our personalities, but I have realized over the years of running this support group that these individuals will continue to press buttons, and cause an overall negative mood to emerge on forums where they are members.
 (This is not to say that you can't be upset on the forums and talk about bad things that happened to you; after all, we're a support group.
-Instead, this refers to those who ignore the rules.)
+Instead, this refers to those who ignore the rules and upset other members.)

-If you are a rule-follower who is looking forward to a supportive atmosphere, you are welcome on the forums.
+If you are a rule-follower who is looking forward to a supportive atmosphere, you're always welcome on the forums.
 The rules are there because they have been proven to work.
 Without them, FAST would not be the supportive group that it is.

 Please read the Mailing List Rules.